Bottom of the World (Defiance): Plot

-Irisa (Stephanie Leonidas) steals a terrasphere from the E-Rep but Nolan (Grant Bowler) stops her before she escapes and returns the sphere to the E-Rep soldiers covering her.
-He asks her what is going on but Irisa does not want to tell him, so he cuffs her and takes her everywhere with him till he knows why she stole the sphere and what she wanted it for.
+Irisa (Stephanie Leonidas) steals a terrasphere from the E-Rep but Nolan (Grant Bowler) stops her before she escapes with it and returns the sphere to the E-Rep soldiers covering her.
+He asks her what is going on but Irisa does not want to tell him, so he cuffs her and takes her everywhere with him until he knows why she stole the sphere and what she wanted it for.

-Alak (Jesse Rath) ends his relationship with Deirdre (Kristina Pesic) by telling her that he loves Christie (Nicole Muñoz) and he wants to focus on his family and his child.
-He then returns home and asks Christie to forgive him for his behavior at the club, Christie accepts his apology, and they make up.
-Later, Deirdre arrives to get out for lunch with Christie and while Christie goes to take her purse, Alak makes Deirdre clear that the two of them are done.
-Deirdre does not like that and he tells him that she will keep fighting for him.
-Stahma (Jaime Murray) listens to Alak's conversation with Deirdre while Christie comes back and the two girls leave.
+Alak (Jesse Rath) ends his relationship with Deirdre (Kristina Pesic), telling her that he loves Christie (Nicole Muñoz) and he wants to focus on his family and his child.
+He then returns home and asks Christie to forgive him for his behavior at the club.
+Christie accepts his apology and they make up.
+Later, Deirdre arrives to go to lunch with Christie and while Christie goes to get her purse, Alak makes it clear to Deirdre that the two of them are done.
+Deirdre does not like that and she tells him that she will keep fighting for him.
+Stahma (Jaime Murray) listens to Alak's conversation with Deirdre until Christie returns and the two girls leave.

-Ambassador Tennety (Jane MacLean) arrives at Defiance to inspect the mines and Pottinger (James Murray) takes her for a tour at the mines along with Amanda (Julie Benz), Nolan, Irisa, and Berlin (Anna Hopkins).
-While there, an explosion happens and Tennety is killed, Pottinger and Amanda get trapped, and the rest manage to get out in time.
-Nolan calls Rafe (Graham Greene) to come and help with the rescue of Amanda, while Irisa gets the opportunity to free herself and run away.
+Ambassador Tennety (Jane MacLean) arrives at Defiance to inspect the mines and Pottinger (James Murray) takes her for a tour of the mines along with Amanda (Julie Benz), Nolan, Irisa, and Berlin (Anna Hopkins).
+While there, an explosion happens and Tennety is killed, Pottinger and Amanda are trapped and the others manage to escape.
+Nolan calls Rafe (Graham Greene) to come and help with the rescue of Amanda while Irisa takes the opportunity to free herself and run away.

 Nolan and Rafe come up with a plan to save Amanda and Pottinger as soon as possible, since the cave in which they are trapped will run out of air.
-While trying to do it, Nolan finds a Votan weapon and realizes that the explosion was not an accident, but that someone planned it.
-He asks Rafe if he knows anything about it, and Rafe says he will research it.
-Amanda and Pottinger come closer while being trapped and they kissed before Nolan finds them and takes them out.
+While trying to do it, Nolan finds a Votan weapon and realizes that the explosion was not an accident but that someone planned it.
+He asks Rafe if he knows anything about it and Rafe says he will research it.
+Amanda and Pottinger become closer while trapped and they kiss before Nolan finds and rescues them.